The Most Good You Can Be: The Next Stage in Solving Poverty

 At this the man’s face fell.
 He went away sad, because he had great wealth.

-Jesus look around and said to his disciples, ‘How hard it is for the rich to enter the kingdom of God!’
+Jesus looked around and said to his disciples, ‘How hard it is for the rich to enter the kingdom of God!’

 The disciples were amazed at his words.
 But Jesus said again, ‘Children, how hard it is to enter the kingdom of God!
 It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.’